Tutorial: A practical guide to the alignment of defocused spatial light modulators for fast diffractive neural networks: The alignment protocol

-The corresponding code is available on GitHub [\url{https://github.com/TTimTT/SLM-alignment}] along with a video showing the calibration process for a $N_{mux}=8\times 8$ grid.
-To ensure the two modulators are perfectly conjugated, one must proceed as follows: \begin{enumerate} \item \textbf{SLM positioning} Set the magnification of the $4f$ system to exactly match the ratio of pixel pitches. \\ As it is not possible to find two lenses with focal lengths in this exact ratio from standard catalogues, adjust the relative positions of the two lenses and objects to build a $4f$ system with custom magnification.
-Position a camera at the conjugate plane of the µDisplay in place of the SLM (Fig. \ref{fig:Process}.a).
-Adjust the distances in the \textit{4f} system $L_2L_3$ iteratively so that the observed image on the camera matches the required magnification (Fig. \ref{fig:Process}.b).
-At the end of the process, measure the position of the camera's sensor relative to $L_3$. \item \textbf{Manual alignment.} Roughly position the SLM at the previous location of the camera's sensor, close to conjugation with the µDisplay. \begin{enumerate} \item Adjust the position of the SLM thanks to a six-axis translation and rotation stages (e.g. Thorlabs K6XS here) to align it with the µDisplay.
-For this purpose, display a uniform square pattern on the µDisplay and targets on the SLM whose edges are visible due to the sharp change in refractive index (see Fig. \ref{fig:Process}.c). \item Set the position of the SLM along the optical axis so that it is in the image plane of the µDisplay within the depth of field.
+\item Adjust the position of the SLM thanks to a six-axis translation and rotation stages (e.g. Thorlabs K6XS here) to align it with the µDisplay.
+For this purpose, display a uniform square pattern on the µDisplay and targets on the SLM whose edges are visible due to the sharp change in refractive index (see Fig. \ref{fig:Alignement2}.a). \item Set the position of the SLM along the optical axis so that it is in the image plane of the µDisplay within the depth of field.
 Display alternate targets and squares of uniform intensity on the µDisplay and the opposite alternation on the SLM.
 Determine the position of the image planes of the SLM and µDisplay by translating the camera.
 Based on their relative positions, translate the SLM forward or backward along the optical axis (see SI).
-When sharp images of the targets from both the SLM and µDisplay are obtained (see Fig. \ref{fig:Process}.d)., it indicates the two modulators are nearly conjugated with a precision being the depth of field of lense $L3$. \item Iterate between the two previous settings. \end{enumerate} \item \textbf{Automated alignments.} \begin{enumerate} \item Display disks on the amplitude modulator while maintaining a flat phase on the SLM (Fig. \ref{fig:Process}.e).
-To prevent any overlap if the camera is defocused, only one disk out of four is displayed at a time, ensuring that each disk's image never overlaps with its neighbors.
-Four separate acquisitions, each corresponding to a quarter of the disks, are then performed.
-On Fig. \ref{fig:Process}.e \& \ref{fig:Process}f, the successive positions of four detected disks are shown using dotted lines, illustration the acquisition scheme used.
-A video is available at [\url{https://github.com/TTimTT/SLM-alignment}]. \item Record the centres of the disks on the camera by performing ellipse fitting. \item Display a uniform intensity on the µDisplay and display concentric patterns on the SLM that appear as black circles on a white background.
-(Fig. \ref{fig:Process}.f) \item Record the centres of the circles on the camera by performing ellipse fitting. \item Apply shifts by comparing the positions of the disks associated with the µDisplay and the SLM. \item Repeat steps (c-e) until the algorithm converges. \end{enumerate} \end{enumerate}
+When sharp images of the targets from both the SLM and µDisplay are obtained (see Fig. \ref{fig:Alignement2}.b), it indicates the two modulators are nearly conjugated with a precision being the depth of field of lense $L3$. \item Iterate between the two previous settings. \end{enumerate}